pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1762 R and Scala Code

+Today, I have been working on creating an application to generate a report from some information.
+I started learning R because I heard that it's one of the best programming languages for performing analytical operations on data.
+At first, R seemed strange since I come from a background in statically-typed languages like Java, which require a lot of boilerplate.
+However, I found that R is simpler than Python.
+I was able to complete the task and create the R application to generate the report.
+I will attempt to replicate this task with Scala because I love JVM languages, and for me, statically-typed languages like Scala are better

 ### Day 1761 Depth Level in a Tree

 Today I learned how to know the know the depth level of a binary tree using BFS.
 I solved three problems related with binary trees using BFS, I needed to remember how the BFS algorithm works, and how implement them with Java.
 I continue having problems to solve medium leetcode problems, and also easy problems. for Java today I learned how to create a binary executable from a java JAR file, it's amazing how GraalVM can create binary executables from Java code.

 ### Day 1760 Overlaping Problems